Nextiva / Blog / Customer Experience

 Best Practices When Recording Customer Service Calls

-When using a call recording system, there are some best practices to consider that will keep you legally protected, your data secure, and, most importantly, your customers happy.
+When using a call recording system, there are some best practices to consider that will keep you legally protected, your data secure, and, most importantly, your customers happy and protected from identity theft.

 Inform callers